 The twin sustaining peace resolutions, General Assembly Resolution 70/262 and Security Council Resolution 2282 (2016) stress the shared task of ensuring the involvement and inclusion of children and young people as active participants in building peace.
 This should flow through all the engagements of the UN, NGOs and relevant stakeholders.
-It is a collective responsibility - from prevention to post-conflict recovery and reconstruction.
-The UN's sustaining peace resolutions stress the role of civil society, the private sector, regional and local peacebuilding actors that comprehensively and coherently address the drivers of violent conflict to break the cyclical nature of conflict and mitigates all the drivers and influences that render children vulnerable to recruitment and use.
-This is essential to the successful reintegration of former child soldiers, as the continued marginalisation of these children might see them re-recruited, or turn to negative coping mechanism such as armed violence and involvement in gangs.
+It is a collective responsibilityfrom prevention to post-conflict recovery and reconstruction.
+The UN's sustaining peace resolutions stress the role of civil society, the private sector, regional and local peacebuilding actors that comprehensively and coherently address the drivers of violent conflict to break the cyclical nature of conflict and mitigate all the drivers and influences that render children vulnerable to recruitment and use.34 This is essential to the successful reintegration of former child soldiers, as the continued marginalization of these children might see them re-recruited, or turn to negative coping mechanisms such as armed violence and involvement in criminal gangs.

-The UN's New Way of Working is one such approach that calls on humanitarian, development and peacebuilding actors to harness the comparative advantages of agencies towards collective, sustainable, multi-year outcomes, with concrete and measurable results achieved jointly.
-The New Way of Working is not just a UN endeavor but takes into account collaboration with a wider set of actors at the country level, and be aligned with national results.
-The New Way of Working strives to achieve multi-year outcomes over the timeframe of UN Sustainable Development Cooperation Frameworks (UNSDCF) and country programmes, and to represent intermediate milestones towards the targets set by the SDGs.
+The UN's New Way of Working is one such approach that calls on humanitarian, development and peacebuilding actors to harness the comparative advantages of agencies towards collective, sustainable, multi-year outcomes, with concrete and measurable results achieved jointly.35 The New Way of Working is not just a UN endeavor but takes into account collaboration with a wider set of actors at the country level, and aims to be aligned with national results.
+The New Way of Working strives to achieve multi-year outcomes over the time frame of UN Sustainable Development Cooperation Frameworks (UNSDCF) and country programs, and to represent intermediate milestones towards the targets set by the SDGs.
 Achieving national and local ownership is integral to the New Way of Working, where the role of national and local actors is central to the change in mindset required to reduce need, risk and vulnerability.
 It also recognizes that diversified funding mechanisms that enable the layering of short-, medium- and long-term interventions.
-The New Way of Working is not a hand-over from humanitarian to development actors in protracted crises, but a collaboration, and is essential for the effective reintegration of child soldiers and their communities.
+The New Way of Working is not a hand-over from humanitarian to development actors in protracted crises, but a collaboration, and is an essential component for the effective reintegration of child soldiers and their communities.
 Opportunity also exists for greater coordination when developing Humanitarian Response Plans (HRP) when the support of more than one agency is required in rapid onset or protracted emergencies.
 HRPs build on overviews of humanitarian needs, provide the evidence base and analysis of a crisis, and identify the most pressing humanitarian needs.
-In situations where children are being demobilized https://undocs.org/A/72/684 https://www.un.org/jsc/content/new-way-working from armed forces and groups, the needs of these children will inform the strategic objectives in the HRP and will form the basis of cluster plans.
-HRPs also provide for resource mobilisation for thematic concerns across sectors and provide the humanitarian architecture for an immediate response to child reintegration.
+In situations where children are being demobilized from armed forces and groups, the needs of these children will inform the strategic objectives in the HRP and will form the basis of cluster plans.
+HRPs also provide for resource mobilization for thematic concerns across sectors and provide the humanitarian architecture for an immediate response to child reintegration.